Last Updated on November 1, 2023 by Sorin Petroj

 The wrist is also important in this move.
 So, racket below the level of the table with the top down and make a jerk forward in parallel during the contact.
 Then close the racket depending on the angle and trajectory of the ball.
 It is best to draw a backpack topspin parallel to the pimp balls coming to you from the opponent’s diagonal.

-Then you will definitely surprise him, and you will only be able to set the racket.
+You definitely surprise him, and you will only be able to set the racket.
 If he is lucky, he will give you back a high ball that you will score.
 The position of your legs should be in line, and you should only go forward with your body when making contact.

 Table Tennis Skills for Advanced Players – Conclusion